-Configure services on the Settings > General > Services page in the Data Security module of the Forcepoint Security Manager.
+Use the Settings > General > Services page in the Data Security module of the Forcepoint Security Manager to configure the following local and external services that interact with Forcepoint DLP:

 When Forcepoint DLP integrates with Forcepoint Web Security, Linking Service provides IP address to user name resolution for HTTP incidents.
 This allows Forcepoint DLP to display user names in incident reports, rather than IP addresses.